fire-eggs/Adafruit-RGB-matrix-projects/clock/README.md

 ## Things to try:

-- The color for the hands is hard-coded, try your own colors or random changes!
+- The color for the hands and hour markers are hard-coded, try your own colors or random changes!
 - Add an am / pm indicator
 - "Night mode": use duller colors at "night".